akashkoppa/StressNet/README.md

 ## System Requirements

-Operating System: Linux, MacOS, Windows
+Operating System (OS): Linux, MacOS, Windows

-Software: conda (version > 4.0)
+Software: conda (version > 4.0) - Anaconda, Miniconda or anyother virtual environment.

 ## Installation Guide

+The following installation guide is based on the Linux-based OS.
+Similar commands can be used in MacOS (terminal) or Windows (Anaconda terminal)

 ## Demo Guide